neijrr/nextcloud_passwords_handbook_ru/Administrators/Backups/Server-Migration.md

 This guide explains how to migrate the passwords database to a new server.

-We recommend to do this first, because the passwords app backup will overwrite your server secret.
+**Warning:** The passwords app backup will overwrite your server secret.
+We recommend importing the backup before setting up other apps & encryption.

 ## With CLI/SSH Access
 1. Log onto your old server and open the Nextcloud directory.
-2. Get the Nextcloud secret
+2. Create a new backup
     ```
-    ./occ config:system:get secret
-    ```
-3. Create a new backup
-    ```
     ./occ passwords:backup:create migration
     ```
-4. Export the backup file
+3. Export the backup file
     ```
     ./occ passwords:backup:export migration
     ```
-5. Copy the file from the old server to the new server
+4. Copy the file from the old server to the new server
     ```
     scp ./migration.json.gz user@newserver.org:/path/to/new/nextcloud/
     ```